-Specifically, the center will develop, test, and scale public health and health care solutions to addressing gun violence, including:
+Specifically, the KP Center will develop, test, and scale public health and health care solutions to addressing gun violence, including:

 - Research efforts focusing on solutions and interventions to gun violence, and the long-term psychological consequences of these incidents, that are promising but in need of additional evidence;

 - Education efforts addressing the need to inform the public, health care stakeholders, businesses, policymakers, and community-based organizations about the role they can play in reducing gun violence and the consequences of gun violence; and